 PRIME (Precision Recovery Including Maneuvering Entry)

 PRIME (Precision Recovery Including Maneuvering Entry) is the second part of the United States Air Force START project on lifting bodies, following ASSET.
-It involved the development and reentry testing of the SV-5D, also known as the X-23A, a 2-meter-long, 1-meter-wide subscale version of the lifting body configuration used in the X-24A manned aerodynamic test aircraft.
+It involved the development and reentry testing of the SV-5D, also known as the X-23A, a 2-m-long, 1-m-wide subscale version of the lifting body configuration used in the X-24A manned aerodynamic test aircraft.
 Three missions were flown in 1966-67, each beginning with a launch by an Atlas booster from Vandenberg Air Force Base.
 Outside Earth's atmosphere, the SV-5D maneuvered using nitrogen-gas thrusters then reentered and descended to a controlled landing using an inertial guidance system and airplane-type flaps for pitch and roll control.